 The first block to be encrypted uses the initialization vector for the AES0XIN data.
 Subsequent blocks will use the encrypted ciphertext from the previous block.
 The DMA is capable of encrypting multiple blocks.
-If the initialization is located at an arbitrary location in xram, the DMA base address location will need to be changed to the start of the encrypted ciphertext after encrypting the first block.
-However, if the initialization vector explicitly located in xram immediately before the encrypted ciphertext, the pointer will be advanced to the start of the encrypted ciphertext naturally and multiple blocks can be encrypted autonomously.
+If the initialization is located at an arbitrary location in XRAM, the DMA base address location will need to be changed to the start of the encrypted ciphertext after encrypting the first block.
+However, if the initialization vector is located in XRAM immediately before the encrypted ciphertext, the pointer will be advanced to the start of the encrypted ciphertext, and multiple blocks can be encrypted autonomously.